Nurse Anesthesia, Certificate

 The Post-Master’s Nurse Anesthesia certificate trains master's prepared Registered Nurses to become Certified Registered Nurse Anesthetists and requires 27 months of concentrated theory and clinical practice.
 The program is built upon a core of biophysical sciences, advanced pharmacology, principles of anesthesia, and professional role issues.
 Graduates of the program are prepared to deliver all types of perioperative anesthesia care to patients of all ages in a wide variety of health care settings.
 The program consists of 18 credits of graduate-level course work upon completion of required prerequisites and approximately 1000-1500+ hours of direct anesthetic management.
 Students are eligible to sit for the National Nurse Anesthesia Certification Examination upon completion of the program.

-- Hold an MSN degree from a professionally credentialed nursing program.
+- Hold an MSN or DNP degree from a professionally credentialed nursing program.

 - Minimum GPA of 3.0 on a 4.0 scale for the master’s degree program.